alphagov/govwifi-dev-docs/source/documentation/accessing-the-infrastructure.md

 ## Databases

-There are 4 databases, all currently located in London.
-2 for staging, 2 for production.
+There are 10 databases in total:

+- **Production**
+  - Admin, MySQL 5.7
+    - 1x Primary in London
+  - Sessions, MySQL 5.7
+    - Primary in London
+    - Replica in London
+  - Users, MySQL 8.0
+    - Primary in London
+    - Replica in London
+    - Replica in Dublin
+- **Staging**
+  - Admin, MySQL 5.7
+    - Primary in London
+  - Sessions, MySQL 5.7
+    - Primary in London
+  - Users, MySQL 8.0
+    - Primary in London
+    - Replica in Dublin

 To access each one, you will need to use their respective credentials and bastion server.

 ### Admin database

+This database provides for the Admin portal, storing organisation details.

 **AWS Naming convention**: Used for finding the database in the AWS Console

 - Production: `wifi-admin-wifi-db`
 - Staging: `wifi-admin-staging-db`

-For anything related to the Admin panel, connect to the admin database:
+Connect to the admin database:

 **Endpoint**: View in the AWS Console